oorb/oorb/README.md

 ### IAU/MPC Observatory codes and positions ###

-The [Minor Planet Center](http://www.cfa.harvard.edu/iau/mpc.html) is updating the [observatory codes](http://www.cfa.harvard.edu/iau/lists/ObsCodes.html) on a daily basis, but an update is not necessarily required until you stumble upon observations from an observatory which isn't listed in your version of the file.
+The [Minor Planet Center](http://www.cfa.harvard.edu/iau/mpc.html) updates the [observatory codes](http://www.cfa.harvard.edu/iau/lists/ObsCodes.html) on a daily basis, but an update is not necessarily required until you stumble upon observations from an observatory which isn't listed in your version of the file.

 > `cd OORBROOT/data/`